 The Pistol That Looks Like A Rifle: The Dayton Shooter's Gun

-The gun that was used on Saturday to kill nine people and wound more than a dozen others in Dayton, Ohio, inflicted that damage in just 30 seconds.
-But while the weapon might look like a rifle to many people, under federal law, it's technically classified as a pistol.
+The gun that was used on Sunday to kill nine people and wound more than a dozen others in Dayton, Ohio, inflicted that damage in just 30 seconds.
+But while the weapon might look like a rifle to many people, it's technically classified as a pistol under federal law.

 The AR-15-style pistol used in Dayton is capable of pouring a stream of high-velocity bullets, thanks to its huge ammunition magazine.
 Before it was turned against civilians, the gun was built from easily obtained components — leading to questions about America's gun laws and a gray area that exists between traditional categories such as rifles and pistols.